Getting tickets to the Colosseum in Rome is easier than you can imagine. Continue reading to find a way that suits you!

 Here’s some of the best tours that include a visit to the Colosseum:

-As this is one of the top Rome attractions, there obviously is an entrance fee to go in – well worth the price in my opinion.
+As this is one of the top tourist attractions in Rome, there obviously is an entrance fee to go in – well worth the price in my opinion.
 However, on certain days the line to get in is long and one my be discouraged.
 Trust me though, it is worth the effort.

-Anyways, if one can’t be fussed standing in line to get a ticket, getting an online ticket for a guided tour and to skip the line is what to do in Rome.
-The good news is that tours of the Roman Forum sold online are generally sold together with visits to the Colosseum and the Palatine Hill, thus allowing the visit of three of the best Rome attractions in one go and skipping the lines for both.
+Anyways, if one can’t be fussed standing in line to get a ticket, getting an online ticket for a guided tour and to skip the line is among the things to do in Rome.
+The good news is that tours of the Roman Forum sold online are generally sold together with visits to the Colosseum and the Palatine Hill, thus allowing the visit of three of the best tourist attractions in Rome in one go and skipping the lines for all of them.

-I certainly wouldn’t miss the opportunity to visit all these top attractions in Rome in one go, especially if I could do it completely hassle free.
+I certainly wouldn’t miss the opportunity to visit all these tourist attractions in Rome in one go, especially if I could do it completely hassle free.

 These are some of the best tours that include a visit to the Roman Forum:

-Going on a small group tour of Villa and Galleria Borghese is what to do in Rome to fully enjoy this incredible place – not to mention, purchasing the tour in advance allows to save time and to skip the lines at the entrance.
+Going on a small group tour of Villa and Galleria Borghese is one of the nicest things to do in Rome to fully enjoy this incredible place – not to mention, purchasing the tour in advance allows to save time and to skip the lines at the entrance.
 They even have VIP tours, for an even more intimate experience.

 Here’s some tours of Villa Borghese:

 Most people who visit Rome go there to immerse themselves in its incredible history and millenary culture.
 However, Rome is an incredible vibrant and fun city.
-Places like Campo de Fiori, Piazza Navona, Via del Corso are not only among the best Rome attractions, but also the go-to places for a stroll, for a bit of shopping and to enjoy a good gelato (the best gelaterie are Grom in Piazza Navona and Lemon Grass in Via Ottaviano).
+Places like Campo de Fiori, Piazza Navona, Via del Corso are not only among the best tourist attractions in Rome, but also the go-to places for a stroll, for a bit of shopping and to enjoy a good gelato (the best gelaterie are Grom in Piazza Navona and Lemon Grass in Via Ottaviano, by the way).

 But going for a stroll, shopping, eating gelato, going to open air concerts and to the White Night are old classics.
-So I have put together a short selection of what to do in Rome for fun.
+So I have put together a short selection of things to do in Rome just for fun.

 I grew up watching old movies like Roman Holidays and La Dolce Vita, and with the myth of Vespa scooters – I used to have one, but sold it once I moved overseas.
-Needless to say, going around in a Vespa scooter is what to do in Rome to appreciate the city a bit like the locals do.
+Needless to say, going around in a Vespa scooter is one of the coolest things to do in Rome to appreciate the city a bit like the locals do.
 Vespa Tours can be booked online.
 Some can be done independently and they include itinerary and maps.